3 Communities in Queen CreekView All

-Queen Creek is a small city located in Central Arizona.
-It’s year-round warm weather, local parks and trails, and continuing development make it an attractive destination for retirees.
+Queen Creek is a town located in Central Arizona.
+Its year-round warm weather, local parks and trails, and continuing development make it an attractive destination for retirees.
 Residents can enjoy the charm of a quaint, tight-knit community with all the amenities of nearby Phoenix.

 Climate & Geography